coinjar/ex_double_entry/README.md

 Transfer itself will already lock the accounts involved.
 However, if there are other tasks that need to be performed atomically with the transfer, you can perform them using `lock_accounts`.

+Transactions can be nested arbitrarily, since in Ecto, transactions are flattened and are committed or rolled back based on the outer most transaction.

+Read more on Ecto's transaction handling [here](https://hexdocs.pm/ecto/Ecto.Repo.html#c:transaction/2).

 ```elixir
 ExDoubleEntry.lock_accounts([account_a, account_b], fn ->